Easy Lion Cupcakes

 Step 1

-Use a large open star piping tip and orange buttercream to pipe a dot at the edge of the cupcakes.
+Use the orange buttercream to pipe a dot at the edge of the cupcake.

 Step 2